nabilfikrisp/mini-react-state-management/README.md

 ## What I Built

 A minimal state management solution using React's `useSyncExternalStore` API.
-It's similar to Zustand but stripped down to the basics.
+It's similar to Zustand but stripped down to the basics. changed from wsl.

 ## How It Works